Inverse scattering on the quantum graph -- Edge model for graphen: Introduction

 \subsection{Plan of the paper}

 Spectral properties of the metric graph can be studied in a rather general framework.
 In \S 2, we introduce the periodic graph and the associated vertex model and edge model as well as Laplacians on them.
 The fundamental graph $\mathcal E_{\ast}$ is also introduced.
 The basic assumptions $(P)$, $(E)$, $(A$-$1)$ $\sim$ $(A$-$4)$ are given there.
 The main ingredients are the Kirchhoff condition $(K)$, the discrete Fourier transforms $\mathcal U_{\mathcal V}, \mathcal U_{\mathcal E}$, function spaces $\mathcal B$, $\mathcal B^{\ast}$, which are used throughout the subsequent arguments.
 In \S3, we derive representations of the resolvent of the perturbed edge Hamiltonian and the spectral measure of the free edge Hamiltonian.
 The key formula is (\ref{Resolventformula2}), which describes the resolvent of the edge Laplacian in terms of the resolvent of the vertex Laplacian.
 We are mainly concerned with the formal relation between the vertex Laplacian and the edge Laplacian in this section.
 We prove the detailed estimates in \S 4.
 We proceed to derive the spectral representation of the edge Hamiltonian and the S-matrix in \S 5.
 We discuss the exterior and interior boundary value problems for the edge Laplacian in \S 6, and show that the S-matrix for the whole space determines uniquely the Dirichlet-to-Neumann map for the interior domain.
 Although our arguments are restricted to the hexagonal lattice in this section, we can actually consider in the general framework for the forward scattering theory on the metric graph until the end of \S \ref{SectionSmatrixtoDNmap}.
 In \S \ref{SectionInversescattering}, we study the inverse scattering for the hexagonal lattice and prove the main theorems.
+In this paper, we tried to develop a general theory, especially for the forward problem, and included basis facts well-known to exparts.
+For a shorter version, restricted to the case of hexagonal lattices, see \cite{AnIsKorMo20}.